 MARTA and Mayor Andre Dickens have reached a deal to move forward on the Five Points station renovation that will preserve pedestrian access during construction.

-The project was put on hold in July after weeks of pushback by Atlanta city officials and transit advocates who balked at MARTA’s plans to shut down pedestrian and bus access at the system’s busiest station for four years, saying the disruptions would be too significant for riders.
+The project was put on hold in July after weeks of pushback by Atlanta city officials and transit advocates who balked at MARTA’s plans to shut down pedestrian and bus access at the system’s busiest station for 18 months, saying the disruptions would be too significant for riders.

 MARTA officials said Wednesday they will instead keep one station entrance open during construction, allowing for street-level and elevator access, as well as bus pick-up and drop-off.
-The new plans, first reported by Atlanta News First, will mean a longer construction schedule in exchange.
+The new plans, first reported by Atlanta News First, will mean a longer construction schedule in exchange but the exact timeline is unknown.

 “This is a win-win for MARTA, the City of Atlanta, and our customers as we move forward together to improve transit across our region,” MARTA General Manager and CEO Collie Greenwood said in a statement.

-A Dickens spokesman said the mayor told MARTA that bus and pedestrian access was a necessity.
+A Dickens spokesman said the mayor told MARTA that bus and pedestrian access were necessities.
 Originally, MARTA planned to relocate bus routes and shut off access except during the World Cup soccer championship in 2026.

 The renovation will consist of removing the leaky concrete canopy that’s currently over the station plaza and replacing it with a translucent roof.
 MARTA also plans to build new street-level bus bays and add green space.

-The agreement preserves MARTA’s original design plans, which were also criticized by some city leaders who called the design “underwhelming.”
+The agreement preserves MARTA’s original design plans, which were criticized by some city leaders who called it “underwhelming.”
 Downtown business leaders had also asked for the design to be revisited.

-The whole project is projected to cost $230 million.
+The whole project was initially projected to cost $230 million but will cost more due to the delays.
+MARTA has incurred a roughly $10,000 per-day fine from contractors since the project was paused July 3.
 Federal and state money will cover a combined $38.8 million.
 The rest will be paid for with money from the half-penny transit sales tax approved by Atlanta voters in 2016.

 The sales tax money is also a point of contention between MARTA and city officials following an audit into the More MARTA spending.
 City auditors say the transit agency overcharged for services by as much as $70 million, a figure MARTA disputes.
 MARTA has now hired its own auditing firm.